 Did you get a lot of positive email?

-Uh well, I I was very grateful.
+Well, I was very grateful.

-I did get a lot of very um very nice comments from a lot of people, and of course, you know, it's not about me, it's about President Trump, what he's doing for the country.
+I did get a lot of very nice comments from a lot of people.

-But I think that people were excited because the media was confronted with cold, hard facts.
+But I think that people were excited because the media was confronted with cold, hard facts, just facts, information, the truth.

 And it was basically an environment where they were not allowed to get away with spin.

-Do you think the media is there's a lot of fake news today, because I believe there is, and I believe the media is basically one big group thing, the mainstream media.
+Because I believe there is, and I believe the media is basically one big group think, the mainstream media.

-Well, there's obviously an enormous amount of uh of groupthink that goes on in the media, but also one of the ways in which the media's bias is most apparent is by what they talk about and what they don't talk about.
+But also, one of the ways in which the media's bias is most apparent is by what they talk about and what they don't talk about.

-So, for example, you know, staying on the subject of immigration, um, they will tell the story of what they regard as being an sympathetic case of a particular illegal immigrant and whatever they think that illegal immigrant is facing.
+So, for example, you know, staying on the subject of immigration, they will tell the story of what they regard as being an sympathetic case of a particular illegal immigrant and whatever they think that illegal immigrant is facing.

-But they don't tell the stories of the American families that have lost loved ones to sanctuary cities and illegal immigrants, or the American workers that have lost lost jobs to illegal immigrants, or the American schools that have been affected by years of illegal immigration.
+But they don't tell the stories of the American families that have lost loved ones to sanctuary cities and illegal immigrants, or the American workers that have lost jobs to illegal immigrants, or the American schools that have been affected by years of illegal immigration.

 They don't tell the story from the perspective of the American citizen and the American family.

-Well, I think that you know the people that changed this election were the forgotten men and women in Wisconsin, Michigan, Ohio, Pennsylvania, North Carolina, Florida, Missouri, and all around the country, some 50 million of them out of work, in poverty, on food stamps, and and can't getting jobs.
+Well, I think that, you know, the people that changed this election were the forgotten men and women in Wisconsin, Michigan, Ohio, Pennsylvania, North Carolina, Florida, Missouri, and all around the country.

 They can't get jobs.